expressjs/expressjs.com/guide/error-handling.md

 app.use(errorHandler);
 ~~~

-Where the more generic `logErrors` may write request and
+In this example, the generic `logErrors` might write request and
-error information to stderr, loggly, or similar services:
+error information to `stderr`, for example:

 ~~~js
 function logErrors(err, req, res, next) {